floooh/sokol/README.md

     because of the restrictions the web platform puts on clipboard access and different behaviours and support levels of the various HTML5 clipboard APIs.
 I'm not really happy with the current HTML5 clipboard implementation.
 It sorta works, but it sure ain't pretty :)

     Maybe the situation will improve in a few years when all browsers agree on and support the new [permission-based clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).

-    For documention of the clipboard feature, search for CLIPBOARD SUPPORT in sokol_app.h
+    For documentation of the clipboard feature, search for CLIPBOARD SUPPORT in sokol_app.h

 - **08-Sep-2019**: sokol_gfx.h now supports clamp-to-border texture sampling: